csantanapr/cordova-blog/README.md

 How to add a post to the Cordova Blog
 -----------------------
-    # Add Markdown pr Textile file into www/_posts/YEAR-MONTH-DAY-title.MARKUP
+    # Add Markdown or Textile file into www/_posts/YEAR-MONTH-DAY-title.MARKUP
-    # For example:
+      For example:
+      2011-12-31-new-years-eve-is-awesome.md
+      2012-09-12-how-to-write-a-blog.textile
+    $ echo "my new blog post" > www/_posts/2013-12-31-cordova-is-awesome.md

+    # Switch to gh-pages branch
+    $ git checkout gh-pages

-    # 2011-12-31-new-years-eve-is-awesome.md
+    # Preview Blog Post
+    $ jekyll serve --baseurl ''

-    # 2012-09-12-how-to-write-a-blog.textile
+    # Add and commit
+    $ git commit -a -m "My new blog post"

-How to compile the site
+How to build the site
 -----------------------

     # change to the cordova website directory.